Taxable and non-taxable income

 Interest on savings

-Interest on savings counts as taxable income on the date when it is credited to your account.
-It is not apportioned over the period when it builds up.
-The following types of interest on savings are taxable:
+Interest on savings counts as taxable income on the date it's credited to your account.
+It isn't apportioned over the period when it builds up.

 Other types of income which are taxable